ivovanmiert/ThesisAJAX/environments/README.md

 module load 2022
 module load Anaconda3/2022.05

 Besides these modules, for every job an environment was loaded.
 The requirements for these environments can be found in this folder.
+The requirements files are named after the environment, so for every job were an environment is loaded, it is clear which requirements are needed for that environment.